A note on no-hair properties of static black holes in four and higher dimensional spacetimes with cosmological constant: No-hair properties with or without cosmological constant in -dimensions

 where $\Phi(r)$ is a real function and $\mathbb{S}(z)$ denotes the scalar harmonics on ${\cal K}_n$.
 The EMT for such a complex scalar field is given by

 and we can read off

 Then, we can see that $\rho, P_r, P$ in fact satisfy not only WEC but also the requirement~\eqref{excon_n}, and therefore apply Theorem~1.

 \item In Table~\ref{table:1}, we list some known hairy black hole solutions, which all satisfy WEC but violate the condition~\eqref{excon_n} outside the horizon.
 For comparison, we also include the Reissner-Nordstrom solution, which is not classified as a hairy black hole.
+See also \cite{Nunez:1996xv} for some other examples of hairy black holes, for which the WEC becomes non-trivial; $\rho + P_r \neq 0$.
+We also inspect the energy conditions for a one-parameter family of asymptotically flat, static spherically symmetric metrics considered by Johannsen and Psaltis~\cite{Johannsen:2011dh} in Appendix~A.

 \end{itemize}

 We also have the following theorem concerning ``hair length" as a generalization of Nunez-Quevedo-Sudarsky's no-short-hair theorem~\cite{Nunez:1996xv} to higher dimensions.